Nearly 400 people used California assisted death law in 2017

 Critics argue the law can prompt hasty decisions and misdiagnoses and less use of palliative care, in which dying people can be sedated to relieve suffering.
 Supporters say it gives people the choice to ease what otherwise might be a lingering and painful death.

-Patients Rights Action Fund, which opposes laws allowing people to take their lives, did not respond to messages.
+Patients Rights Action Fund, which opposes laws allowing people to take their lives, did not immediately comment.

 State health officials reported Friday that 632 people, the majority of them with cancer, started to use the law last year by making two verbal requests to their physicians at least 15 days apart.